sbal2911/Docker_and_Multi-Container_Microservice/README.md

-PostgreSQL and Redis containers. - Learned to structure a simple Python Flask app and containerize it using Docker. - Explored how to orchestrate multiple services using Docker Compose. - Practiced real-world debugging and issue logging via GitHub. - Improved understanding of container networking and service dependencies. - Experienced and observed the flow of installing, building, deploying, testing, and documenting a containerized application.
+PostgreSQL and Redis containers. - Learned to structure a simple Python Flask app and containerize it using Docker. - Explored how to orchestrate multiple services using Docker Compose. - Practiced real-world issue logging via GitHub. - Improved understanding of container networking and service dependencies. - Experienced and observed the flow of installing, building, deploying, testing, and documenting a containerized application.